-To help you make the best ever scones, we sat down with Amy Lawrence, an accomplished afternoon tea cookbook author and the founder of An Afternoon to Remember.
-She shared her tips on how to make scones that are flavorful, moist and beautiful.
+Amy Lawrence, an accomplished afternoon tea cookbook author and the founder of An Afternoon to Remember shares her tips on how to make scones that are flavorful, moist and beautiful.
 Once you have the scone-making basics down, following her advice is a great way to improve your scone-making skills even more.
 Here are Amy's tips for making the best scones every time.

 Tips for Choosing Scone Ingredients

 The best scones depend on the ingredients and how you prepare them:

 - Use good quality ingredients.

 - Self-rising flour is already salted, so if you're using self-rising flour, be sure to use unsalted butter.

 - Don't soften your butter.
 Cold butter makes scones rise higher.